 Enhancing Civic Participation with Performance Dashboards

 The communications team for the City of Arlington, Texas, aimed high with its goal for a new local government website: they envisioned a modern online destination for citizens that was engaging and informative and provided an unparalleled level of transparency into the status of municipal performance.
+It would be an ambitious undertaking, but would have the potential to transform government-community relations and set a precedent that many other municipalities (large and small) could follow.
 Armed with internal spreadsheets of departmental metrics and a checklist of features for the city's new website, the team began to explore how it could tackle this ambitious initiative.

 The city already tracked its metrics using dozens of spreadsheets compiled from each of its departments.
 These records were comprehensive but opaque.
 They leaned heavily into industry jargon and were often difficult to digest for internal stakeholders, let alone citizens.
 Though hosted on a publicly accessible server, the spreadsheets were neither readily available nor a user-friendly option for understanding high-level community initiatives.

 City of Arlington, Texas

 Create a public-facing destination that gives citizens access to performance metrics.

 The ArcGIS Performance Management solution was leveraged to create a web destination showing quarterly departmental metrics.

 The Your City at Work destination has improved transparency, enhanced public participation, and established the city as a leader in communication for others to follow.